adamsilver/fdpb/08-an-upload-form.md

 The capture attribute works on Android and iOS, but is ignored on desktop.
 Beware that on Android this means the user will no longer have the option of choosing an existing picture as the camera app will be started directly instead, which is probably undesirable.

+### Is Drag And Drop Even Necessary?

+- Moreover, you may not even need drag and drop functionality.
+Without that need, there's less reason to veer away from convention anyway.
+- You can't drag and drop on mobile, where mobile usage is increasing at a rapid rate.
+- Drag and drop always needs to be in conjunction with a standard file picker, because users with motor impairments, such as tremours will struggle to use one anyway.
+- Users with dexterity problems such as tremor may have difficulty dragging a file.

+### Many Users Struggle To Find Files

+- On desktop: Sadly people who have used 'file importers' often struggle to find where the file was imported to.
+Eg Windows photo-importer.
+- On mobile generally easier but on some android devices: Though on Android when picking an existing photo, users must select 'documents'.
+This throws most users in research.
+- Tell users where they are likely to find the folder
+- Many users struggle to use the file explorer or finder on laptop or desktop machines.
+If you know the kind of file you need you may be able to help them find it.

+“Your photo may be in your Pictures, Photos, Downloads or Desktop folder.
+Or in an APp like iPhoto or Google Photos”.

+### Language upload/attach

+- Steve: ​​I've never seen attach used for anything except emails – I think it is part of the vocabulary.
+I'd find attach to mean upload a bit odd as I'm not attaching it to anything – I'm sending it somewhere.
+- Ed: I did research looking at lots of 'social' type websites when I started on passports - those that do photo uploads or avatars.
+The overwhelming majority use the word 'upload'.
+We've found in research that less technically proficient users don't know what upload means, but they have a general idea that it's something to do with computers.

+### Third party integration

+- Letting users upload through a third party may be an easy way for them to provide files, so long as it's likely the file exists with the third party, and they're already connected with the service.
+- However, this method is likely to target more 'advanced' users - it won't help users who don't know what 'dropbox' is.
+Filepicker is an example of a 'drop-in' way to let users connect multiple services.

+### Switching Between Desktop And Mobile To Take a Photo

+- File uploads from a mobile device (particularly photos) can often be much easier for users.
+If they can be directed to access the service from a mobile device, they may be able to upload much more easily.

+### Allow for multiple file formats and upload methods

+Be forgiving of different file formats and provide multiple methods for uploading files.
+If you’re using proprietary formats like Microsoft Excel, make sure you also support non-proprietary ones like CSV.

 ## Summary

 In this chapter, we began by looking at the file picker as the browser gives us quite a bit of power for free.
 However, we also looked at its various downsides particularly with regards to multi-file uploads.
 From here, we look at various solutions that started with the persistent upload form before enhancing the interface with a more ergonomic and inclusive drag and drop experience.